JDevlieghere/dotfiles/README.md

 > This is my dotfile repository.
 There are many like it, but this one is mine.

-I did my best to make everythings work as transparently as possible under both Linux and macOS.
+I did my best to make everything work as transparently as possible under both Linux and macOS.

 **Feel free to try out my dotfiles or use them as inspiration!** If you have a